sparkerrecipes/sparkerrecipes.github.io/_recipes/maribo-cheese.md

 0. Drain off all whey.
 0. Add 25 g of salt to the curd and knead the curd with the salt for 5 minutes.
 0. Use plastic gloves for optimal hygiene.
 0. Place a large mould in a pot, eventually on top of two cheese mats.
-Line the mould with a scolded cheese cloth.
+Line the mould with a scalded cheese cloth.
 Now, fill the mould with the curd.
 Fold the excess cheese cloth over the top of the curd.
-Make sure there are a minimum of folds and creases across the top before you put the mould lid on - this could cause an uneveness to the cheese crust.
+Make sure there are a minimum of folds and creases across the top before you put the mould lid on - this could cause an unevenness to the cheese crust.
 0. Apply pressure to the cheese - use a cheese press or use the following instructions:
 0. Add a solid bowl - or similar - on top of the mould lid.
 It must reach at least 3 cm above the brim of the mould.
 Now, get a bucket or pot with a smaller diameter than the cheese pot and place it on top of the solid bowl.
 Fill the inserted bucket/pot with water to create pressure on the cheese.
 0. Leave the cheese under pressure for ½ hour.